 The following discussion is a summary of some important U.S. federal income tax considerations generally applicable to investments in the Fund.
 Your investment in the Fund may have other tax implications.
 Please consult your tax advisor about the tax consequences of an investment in Shares, including the possible application of foreign, state, and local tax laws.
+This summary does not apply to Shares held in an IRA or other tax-qualified plans, which are generally not subject to current tax.
+Transactions relating to Shares held in such accounts may, however, be taxable at some time in the future.
+This summary is based on current tax laws, which may change.

-The Fund intends to elect and qualify each year for treatment as a regulated investment company ("RIC") under the Code.
+The Fund has elected and intends to elect and qualify each year for treatment as a RIC under the Code.
 If it meets certain minimum distribution requirements, a RIC is not subject to tax at the fund level on income and gains from investments that are timely distributed to shareholders.
 However, the Fund's failure to qualify as a RIC or to meet minimum distribution requirements would result (if certain relief provisions were not available) in fund-level taxation and, consequently, a reduction in income available for distribution to shareholders.

-Unless your investment in Shares is made through a tax-exempt entity or tax-advantaged account, such as an IRA plan, you need to be aware of the possible tax consequences when the Fund makes distributions, when you sell your Shares listed on the Exchange; and when you purchase or redeem Creation Units (APs only).
+Unless your investment in Shares is made through a tax-exempt entity or tax-advantaged account, such as an IRA, you need to be aware of the possible tax consequences when the Fund makes distributions, when you sell your Shares listed on the Exchange, and when you purchase or redeem Creation Units (APs only).